Luis Raúl: TV and stage return: 2000–2012

-In 2000 he officially established himself back in Puerto Rico and started another show called En Casa de Luis Raúl in Televicentro.
-In 2001 he was hired by Univision to replace long-time friend Silverio Pérez as host of the popular late night show Anda Pa'l Cará upon Perez's departure; he hosted the show with Gricel Mamery until 2003.
-In 2002 he adopted two children calling Angel and Janet.
+In 2000, he officially established himself back in Puerto Rico and started another show called En Casa de Luis Raúl in Televicentro.
+In 2001, he was hired by Univision to replace long-time friend Silverio Pérez as host of the popular late night show Anda Pa'l Cará upon Perez's departure; he hosted the show with Gricel Mamery until 2003.

 In 2008, Luis Raúl kicked off a farewell tour called "Chiquito Pero Juguetón" with the intention of retiring afterward.
 The tour was highly successful in Puerto Rico and one of the venues where the show was taped was released as a film in theatres in the island titled "Chiquito Pero Juguetón: Da Muvi".
 After a brief hiatus, he returned in 2009 with another tour titled "La Cosa Está Peúla 3D".
 In 2010, he started a new tour called "Con Los Huevos a Peseta".
 He embarked on another stand-up comedy in 2011 called "Que Clase 'E Lengua".
 On March 5, 2012, he had a special program called "El Camino" on Telemundo, which he co-hosted with Maritza Baigés.
 His penultimate stand-up comedy was titled "A Cuero Pela'o" and ran from Autumn 2012 to Spring 2013.

 Final show and posthumous film: 2013–2014

-His final stand-up comedy show was a one night only performance titled "Que OJOnes" at Puerto Rico's renowned José Miguel Agrelot Coliseum, where Luis Raúl became the first comedian to perform at the venue on September 14, 2013 and the first show to be broadcast live from the venue over the internet.
+His final stand-up comedy show was a one night only performance titled "Que OJOnes" at Puerto Rico's renowned José Miguel Agrelot Coliseum, where Luis Raúl became the first comedian to perform at the venue on September 14, 2013, and the first show to be broadcast live from the venue over the internet.
 This performance marked the final show he performed before his death.

 One of Luis Raúl's final wishes as a stand-up comedian, was to use the footage recorded from "Que OJOnes" and turn it into a film.
 On March 23, 2014, the film plans were confirmed undergoing post-production at the time.
-On May 5, 2014, the posthumous film was given a theatrical release for June 5, 2014 in Puerto Rico and select theaters in the United States at a later date, marking Luis Raúl's final film.
+On May 5, 2014, the posthumous film was given a theatrical release for June 5, 2014, in Puerto Rico and select theaters in the United States at a later date, marking Luis Raúl's final film.